AbWahab07/shopify-webpack-dev-workflow/README.md

-# 👷🏼‍♂️ Webpack Shopify Theme Development Tool
+# FORGE - A Modern Shopify Theme Development Tool

 **This Webpack config was created to replace Slate by Shopify.
-This workflow functions similiarly to Theme Kit but offers you the ability to use modern JavaScript and create template specific JS and CSS bundles.**
+This workflow functions similiarly to Theme Kit but offers you the ability to use modern JavaScript and create template specific JS and CSS bundles.
+While it's possible to migrate an existing theme to this workflow, the intention and real benefit comes when new stores are built from scratch using this setup.**

 ## 🖥 System Requirements
 - [Node](https://nodejs.org/en/) (Latest release)